huggingface/blog/train-and-fine-tune-sentence-transformers-models.md

 ## How to fine-tune a Sentence Transformer model

-> "SentenceTransformers was designed in such a way that fine-tuning your own sentence / text embeddings models is easy.
-It provides most of the building blocks that you can stick together to tune embeddings for your specific task." - [Sentence Transformers Documentation](https://www.sbert.net/docs/training/overview.html#training-overview).
+> "SentenceTransformers was designed so that fine-tuning your own sentence/text embeddings models is easy.
+It provides most of the building blocks you can stick together to tune embeddings for your specific task." - [Sentence Transformers Documentation](https://www.sbert.net/docs/training/overview.html#training-overview).

 For simplicity, we are not adding an Evaluator that works on a development or test subset of the data.
 However, if we did, it would look like this: `evaluator = TripletEvaluator.from_input_examples(dev_examples, name='dev')`.